Do you shoot digital or film? What kind of camera(s) and film do you use?

 All of my photos that are posted on my blog are protected by copyright.
 Please contact me first for permission before you post or use any of my photographs.

 As a general rule, I am happy to give permission to post a couple of my photos if you’d like to promote my blog or my work.
 However, I ask that you give me credit (full name + a link back to my website) wherever the pictures are posted.
 I do not allow people to use my photos for blog headers, user icons, or for commercial purposes without payment.
 If I give you permission to post my photos, please do not change anything about them (no cropping, etc).

 I spend a lot of time and money to take photos to share here on my blog.
 Therefore, I’m not comfortable with people taking a bunch of my images and re-posting them on their own personal websites & blogs to illustrate unrelated posts.
 My photos are meant to be seen on my own blog.
 Thanks for understanding.

-(If you are interested in a commercial project, licensing my photos, and so on – please do contact me to discuss, I’m always looking for new work & projects).
+(But if you are interested in a commercial project, licensing my photos, and so on – please contact me to discuss).

 Can I advertise on your blog?